TeamWisp/TeamWisp.github.io/_common/production_roles.markdown

 ## Scrum Master

-* Ownership and responsibility of individual work, this encompasses the
+* Ownership and responsibility of individual work.
-* quality, functionality and conformity to vision within the guidelines of the project.
+* The quality, functionality and conformity to vision within the guidelines of the project.